-While green diamonds are exceptionally rare, they have often been outperformed by their red, blue, and pink counterparts, mainly because of color preference.
+While natural green diamonds are exceptionally rare, they have often been outperformed by their red, blue, and pink counterparts, mainly because of color preference.
 This “underestimation” if you would, often led to green diamonds having fewer appearances in auctions, and were viewed as stones that mostly appealed to collectors rather than serious investors.

 But how does that statement hold today?
 Are green diamonds still only sought after collectors and gem enthusiasts or are they starting to turn the heads of more serious investors?

 - The significant increase in green diamond prices in the last few years alone is a strong indication that this color is slowly becoming a serious demand.